poliquin/stata-vim/README.md

 * Syntax highlighting for SMCL (Stata help files).
 * Snippets for use with [UltiSnips](https://github.com/sirver/ultisnips).

-My goal is to be compatible with the latest version of Stata, which is currently Stata 14.
+This project is currently compatible with Stata 15.
+Several commands introduced in Stata 16 and 17 will not be highlighted correctly.
+I mostly use Stata 15 and I am unlikely to update this project to support later versions of Stata until I upgrade.
+Pull requests are welcome.

 ## Installation